architecture-first/boa-showcase/docs/programming/Concepts.md

 As shown in previous sections, the Actors should closely resemble an actual user role.
 The Actor's logic should map to Use Cases.
-This will help define not only the happy path, but the exception path and produce logic to handle it.
+This will help define not only the happy path, but the exception path and result in logic to handle it.

 ## Extensibility and Grid Computing Support